James Outman Player Props: Dodgers vs. Royals

 James Outman At The Plate

-- Outman is hitting .231 with 10 doubles, three triples, nine home runs and 25 walks.
+- Outman has 10 doubles, three triples, nine home runs and 25 walks while hitting .236.

-- Outman has picked up an RBI in 25.3% of his games this season, with two or more RBI in 10.7% of his games.
-He has also plated three or more runs in four contests.
+- Outman has driven in a run in 20 games this year (26.3%), including eight games with more than one RBI (10.5%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.